 The litmus test

 Can your BA add a new approval threshold, change a queue rule, or add a KPI to the dashboard without filing an IT ticket?
-If yes, you have a Smart App.
+If yes, you have a Decision App.
 If no, you have a portal that needs a developer.

 Why the sovereignty story matters here too